SUMMARY FOR PUBLICATION (2nd INTERIM REPORT, 02/2020)

 In order to make reference materials available to authorised laboratories, the objective of WP1 is the development of

-certified calibrants for different biological toxins.
-Until month 30, four candidate reference materials (SEB, BoNT/A, ricin, abrin) were produced and production of a fifth
+certified reference materials (CRM) for different biotoxins.
+Until month 48, five candidate CRMs (SEB, BoNT/A, BoNT/B, ricin, abrin) were produced and filled.
+Comprehensive

-material (BoNT/B) has started.
-Molecular characterisation of the materials continued including homogeneity and stability testing and revealed high quality results.
+molecular characterisation of the highly pure materials including homogeneity and stability testing revealed high quality results enabling the assignment of reference values in

-In WP2 proprietary tools and reagents for the detection of toxins were produced and will be made available in a EuroBioTox repository accessible for all network partners.
+In WP2 proprietary tools and reagents for the detection of toxins were produced and made available in a EuroBioTox repository accessible for all network partners.
 In a

 comprehensive validation study, selected detection methods based on reagents from the repository were evaluated in detail.

-WP5 is focused on the planning, organisation and evaluation of 19 training courses on ricin, abrin, STX, BoNT and SE toxins.
-Until now, 10 training courses on different methods,
+WP5 is focused on the organisation and evaluation of 19 training courses on ricin, abrin, STX, BoNT and SE toxins.
+Until now, 14 training courses on different methods, toxins and

-toxins and levels were successfully conducted, supporting capability development within the EuroBioTox network.
+levels were successfully conducted including distance teaching courses, supporting capability building within the EuroBioTox network.

 WP9 is dedicated to the general coordination and management of the project, including all administrative and financial issues.
 This task covered, among others, the organisation of

-In WP10 a number of documents highlighting relevant ethics issues were provided and information on export/import of items is continuously documented.
+In WP10 a number of documents highlighting relevant ethics issues were provided and information on ethics issues are continuously documented.

 PROGRESS BEYOND STATE OF THE ART